JasonThomasData/neural_net_cpp/docs/example.md

 Similarly, the target labels can be represented in binary, and those three digit binary numbers are at the end of every line in the training dataset.
-For example, if 2(x), 12(y) = 3, then the line for that is `0,0,1,0,1,1,0,0 0,1,1`.
+For example, if 2(x), 12(y) = 3, then the line for that is `0,1,1`.

-I haven't yet made the test data executable program, but the intention is to make the neural network classify unseen documents, like this.
-By unseen, I mean documents that were not used in training the neural network.
+Once the training is complete and the network is saved, then do:

+    ./bin/classify data/networks/scatter_plot.json data/new_data/scatter_plot.json

+That file represents these unseen data:

 ![training_data](example_test.png)